McAmy2001/urban-octo-telegram/README.md

-# Challenge, week 1: Refactor starter code
+# Module 1: HTML & CSS, Challenge: Refactor starter code

 ## In this project I was tasked to take starter code for a company website and refactor it for accessibility and search engine optimization.